Atmosphere (service)

 Atmosphere.TV or simply Atmosphere is a global over-the-top video on-demand service, headquartered in Austin, Texas, that provides audio-optional video content in a business-to-business capacity.

 As a video streaming service, Atmosphere produces its own content and curates third-party content alongside media partners including Red Bull TV.

 Atmosphere provides a streaming TV device free-of-charge that businesses can use on their current TVs.
 The video service is provided at no cost to the business venue, as the service is supported through advertising revenue.
 Atmosphere customers can select the topic or topics of video content shown to their clientele, as the service hosts a variety of entertainment content, as well as a News channel, Atmosphere News.

 Atmosphere customers include Taco Bell, Burger King, Meineke Car Care Centers, Westin Hotels & Resorts, other national and global chains, medical offices, gyms, bars, airports and casinos.

 History

 Atmosphere was initially incubated under Chive Media Group, an entertainment-focused company founded in 2008 by brothers John Resig and Leo Resig.
 The media company is best known for its flagship entertainment website, theCHIVE.com, and its affiliated charity, Chive Charities.

 Atmosphere spun off from Chive Media Group in 2019 under the legal name of Rarified Atmosphere, Inc., with an initial launch of five channels, aimed primarily at bar and restaurant audiences.

 Atmosphere now includes more than 60 channels — including both self-produced and partner-produced media.
 It serves customers across more than ≈ 50,000 venues.

+Atmosphere’s platform now streams in approximately 60,000 locations with 75,000+ TV screens, including international expansion to over 5,000 venues in 38 countries such as Canada and Europe.